natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Lancaster%20B%20Mk%20I.md

 '''Pros:'''

-* Massive bombload of up to 6 tons
+* Massive bombload of up to 6 tons, including the Blockbuster bomb
 * Powerful Merlin engines providing good performance
 * Excellent handling and manoeuvrability
 * Has a total of 4 x 7.7 mm MG facing upper rear area which can be lethal to some targets with careful aiming